Linnea87/artiza/README.md

 ## Databases Platform and Cloud Storage

-* ElephantSQL Postgres: database service provided by ElephantSQL for data storage.
+* Supabase Postgres: database service provided by Supabase for data storage.

-* Heroku Postgres: SQL database service provided directly by Heroku for storing data.

 * Cloudinary: to store images and static files in production.

+* Render: to deploy and run the backend API in production.

-* Heroku: to deploy and run the application in production.
+* Vercel: to deploy and run the frontend application in production.

 [Back to top](#table-of-contents)